giannilmbd/dynare/doc/manual/source/time-series.rst

         |br| Overloads the MATLAB/Octave display function for
-        ``dseries`` object. ``display`` is the function called by MATLAB to print the content of an object if a semicolon is missing at the end of a MATLAB statement.
+        ``dseries`` object. ``display`` is the function called by MATLAB/Octave to print the content of an object if a semicolon is missing at the end of a MATLAB/Octave statement.
 If the ``dseries`` object is defined over a too large time span, only the first and last periods will be printed.
 If the ``dseries`` object contains too many variables, only the first and last variables